Introduction to Object Oriented PHP

 Released: October 2, 2016

-Certificate: Finish lessons, plus pass quizzes with an average of 70%
+Certificate: Finish lessons and pass the quiz with 70%

 Object oriented programming (OOP) is the most popular approach taken by PHP developers.
 You'll find object oriented code in almost all major CMS's and platforms.
 In this class, you'll learn the fundamentals of OOP and how they apply to PHP.